February 2026 Disneyland Crowd Calendar

 It’s more likely you’ll experience near-constant sunshine, with the marine layer being less of a problem during the winter months, and most days seeing plenty of sunlight.
 All things considered, February is a good time to visit California (and by extension, Disneyland), so long as you don’t plan on sunbathing on the beach or swimming in the ocean!

-Over at Disney California Adventure, the Lunar New Year Celebration of Chinese, Korean and Vietnamese traditions will run through February 13, 2022.
-If you’re visiting this first week, we highly recommend making a point of checking the food and entertainment–especially the Mulan processional.
+Over at Disney California Adventure, the Lunar New Year Celebration of Chinese, Korean and Vietnamese traditions that runs January 23 to February 22, 2026.
+This shifts back by a week, starting after MLK Day but also ending after Presidents’ Day and the busy Ski Week.
+If you’re visiting before it ends, we highly recommend making a point of checking the food and entertainment–especially the Mulan processional.

 With all of that established, let’s take a look at the February Disneyland crowd calendar…